edgecollective/hyper-send/README.md

 ## Use hyper-send

-Build the Docker container with ./build.sh
+Build the Docker container using:

+> ./build.sh

-Then run with ./run.sh
+Then run with:

+> ./run.sh

-It will auto-generate a new public key, printed out to the console
+This will auto-generate a new public key, printed out to the console

 You will need this public key when swarming with 'hyper-receive'